pp3times/zmk-config-drift-v3-editor/docs/low-profile/README.md

 <img src="choc-conversion.jpg" width="500">

-Only one layer of outer acrylic beneath the pcb, and the plate is now sandwiched with the pcb.
+Only one layer of outer acrylic beneath the pcb, and the plate is now sandwiched flush with the pcb.